Why This Recipe Works

-For the Chicken: Place chicken in a large stockpot and add rice wine, 2 tablespoons soy sauce, 2 teaspoons salt, white pepper, ginger, scallions, and pandan leaves (if using).
+Place chicken, breast-side up, in a large stockpot and add rice wine, soy sauce, ginger, scallions, and pandan leaves (if using).
 Cover chicken with water by about 1 inch, ensuring that chicken is fully submerged.

 Strain broth, discarding solids.
 Return broth to pot and bring to a boil over medium-high heat.
 Boil until reduced to approximately 9 cups (do not skim fat).
-Season to taste and let cool 15 minutes to allow the fat to rise to the surface.
+Season to taste and let cool 15 minutes to allow fat to rise to surface.

-For the Bok Choy: Heat oil and shallots in a medium saucepan over medium heat, stirring, until deep golden brown, 3 to 5 minutes.
+For the Bok Choy: In a small saucepan, heat oil and shallots over medium heat, stirring, until deep golden brown, about 10 minutes.
 Using a slotted spoon, transfer shallots to a small bowl lined with a paper towel.

-In a large skillet with a lid, bring 3/4 cup broth to simmer over medium-high heat.
+In a large skillet with a lid, bring 3/4 cup broth to a simmer over medium-high heat.
 Add bok choy and cover.
-Cook until just tender but still green, 8 to 10 minutes.
-Transfer to serving dish and sprinkle with shallots.
+Cook until just tender but still bright green, 2 to 3 minutes.
+Transfer to a serving dish and sprinkle with fried shallots.

-Reheat remaining broth and ladle into bowls.
+To Serve: Reheat remaining broth and ladle into bowls.
 Carve chicken off bones and slice thinly (you can leave the bone in the drumstick, if desired).
-Arrange chicken on a plate, spooning a small amount of broth over the top.
+Arrange chicken on a plate, spooning a small amount of broth over top.
 Serve with rice, bok choy, sliced cucumber, cilantro, chile sauce, and kecap manis.